-Nik Struger is a filmmaker and producer who’s company, Ravens at Odds, has been chosen as the official production company of Gold Coast Open House 2021.
+Nikolas Strugar is a filmmaker and producer who’s company, Ravens At Odds, has been chosen as the official production company of Gold Coast Open House 2021.
 He works extensively within the architecture, built environment and creative industries, telling stories about people and place through film.

 Nikolas’ career began in architecture, before a shift into film production.
 It’s with intimate knowledge and understanding of architecture that he approaches filmmaking.
 He draws upon a visual language that relates to the project, precise composition, considered colour, slowness, and subtlety.